svobik7/next-roots/README.md

 > For describing translations in promise-like way see [Translation files](#4-translation-files)

-Running `yarn roots` again will update `app` folder routes with translated paths.
+Running `pnpm roots` again will update `app` folder routes with translated paths.
 The project structure now looks like:

 ```bash
 ├── app